achiappone/NVWAPP/README.md

-APP is a React Native and Expo application built using Expo Router and TypeScript.
-It provides a modular, scalable architecture for building utility tools, preview interfaces, configuration screens, and repository management inside a unified mobile experience.
+APP is a mobile and web application built with React Native, Expo, and Expo Router.
+The goal of the project is to provide a clean, modular foundation for building tools, previews, settings panels, and various interactive screens inside one unified experience.

 FEATURES

-Expo Router navigation
+Simple and intuitive navigation powered by Expo Router

+Clean, modular components

-Dynamic Preview screen with conditional UI elements
+Preview screen with context-aware actions

-Component-driven architecture

-TypeScript-first codebase
+Fully typed codebase using TypeScript

-Works on iOS, Android, and Web
+Runs on iOS, Android, and Web

-Git-friendly structure

-PROJECT STRUCTURE

-app/
-(pages)/
-home.tsx
-preview.tsx
-settings.tsx
-cables.tsx
-control.tsx
-repository.tsx
-_layout.tsx
-index.tsx

-components/
-Header.tsx
-ui/

-assets/
-icons/
-images/
-fonts/

-package.json
-tsconfig.json
-README.md

-INSTALLATION AND SETUP
+GETTING STARTED

 Clone the repository
 git clone https://github.com/